 - Toilet Training, When a Book Might Help – Hampshire Library Services lists story books you can borrow from your local library.

-- Hey Duggee Potty Training Song, CBeebies – A catchy song that takes your child from telling you they need the potty, to washing their hands.
+- Hey Duggee Potty Training Song, CBeebies – Watch and sing along with characters your child already knows – this song takes your child from telling you they need the potty, to washing their hands.

 Step two: Choose the right equipment